vvvv/vvvv.org/content/Features/RapidPrototyping/index.md

 ### Quick Setup

-Getting vvvv up and running takes less then 2 minutes.
+Getting vvvv up and running takes less than 2 minutes.
 The download is minimal, there is no signup or registration procedure and no copy-protection that would prevent you from installing vvvv on as many devices you need.
 Within 2 minutes you have access to the full possibilities of vvvv without any artificial limitations.

 <!--more-->